Economic effects of the September 11 attacks: Insurance

 Insurance losses due to 9/11 were more than one and a half times greater than what was previously the largest disaster (Hurricane Andrew) in terms of losses.
 The losses included business interruption ($11.0 billion), property ($9.6 billion), liability ($7.5 billion), workers compensation ($1.8 billion), and others ($2.5 billion).
 The firms with the largest losses included Berkshire Hathaway, Lloyd's, Swiss Re, and Munich Re, all of which are reinsurers, with more than $2 billion in losses for each.
-Shares of major reinsurers, including Swiss Re and Baloise Insurance Group dropped by more than 10%, while shares of Swiss Life dropped 7.8%.
+Shares of major reinsurers, including Swiss Re and the Bâloise insurance group dropped by more than 10%, while shares of Swiss Life dropped 7.8%.

 Airlines and aviation

 Flights were grounded in various places across the United States and Canada that did not necessarily have operational support in place, such as dedicated ground crews.
-A large number of transatlantic flights landed in Gander, Newfoundland and in Halifax, Nova Scotia, with the logistics handled by Transport Canada in Operation Yellow Ribbon.
+A large number of transatlantic flights landed in Gander, Newfoundland, and in Halifax, Nova Scotia, with the logistics handled by Transport Canada in Operation Yellow Ribbon.
 To help with the immediate needs of victims' families, United Airlines and American Airlines both provided initial payments of $25,000.
 The airlines were also required to refund ticket purchases for anyone unable to fly.

 The 9/11 attacks compounded existing financial troubles in the airline industry.
 Share prices for airlines and airplane manufacturers plummeted in the aftermath.
 Midway Airlines, already on the verge of bankruptcy, ceased operations almost immediately.
 Swissair, unable to meet its debt obligations, was grounded on October 2, 2001, and subsequently liquidated.
 Other airlines faced the threat of bankruptcy, leading to tens of thousands of layoffs in the week following the attacks.
 To help stabilize the industry, the federal government introduced a financial assistance package that included $10 billion in loan guarantees and $5 billion for short-term assistance.

 In the years that followed, these financial pressures accelerated a wave of consolidation among major U.S. airlines.
 Carriers pursued mergers as a strategy to reduce costs, increase efficiency, and maintain competitiveness in an increasingly volatile market.
 A series of high-profile mergers reshaped the industry: America West acquired US Airways in 2005, a transaction that ultimately led to the combined airline’s merger with American Airlines in 2013.
 Similarly, Delta merged with Northwest in 2008, and United combined with Continental in 2010.
 Although the 9/11 attacks served as a catalyst for these consolidations, the trend was also driven by preexisting structural issues within the deregulated airline industry, including high fixed costs, overcapacity, and intense competition.

 The reduction in air travel demand caused by the attack is seen as a contributory reason for the retirement of Concorde, the only remaining supersonic airliner still in service at the time.